What is Google Adsense?

 Secondly, some niches will pay more than others.
 The cost per click is set by the advertisers through Google Adwords – when someone clicks, you share that revenue with Google.
 It is not a ‘one flat fee for all’, type of model.

 Each industry is willing to pay a different amount per click.
 Therefore, some niches will generate more per click than others.

-If you are serious about making money from Adsense, you may want to check out the highest paying keywords in Google Adwords and create your blog around that niche.
+If you are serious about making money from Adsense, you may want to check out the highest paying keywords in Google Adwords and create your blog around one of those niches.

 2. Get good quality hosting

 When choosing your hosting company, remember that the cheapest is not always the best.